cyberaide/bookmanager/README.md

     YAML Table of Contents format:

-      The table of contents for the book can be controled with a simple yaml file that has some specific contectual enhancements.
+      The table of contents for the book can be controlled with a simple yaml file that has some specific contextual enhancements.
 THis include the creation of a BOOK section that has the sections outlined in hierarchical form, and contains chapter and section headers without links that are automatically generated.